The term prepasted wallpaper means that the wallpaper already has adhesive applied to its back.

 The paste is applied to the back of the wallpaper (on top of the backing layer) and dries before the wallpaper is added to the roll.
-With the addition of a little moisture, you can hang it on the wall.
-You do need to apply moisture along the full strip to ensure that the paper holds to the wall.
+With the addition of moisture, you can hang it on the wall.
+You do need to apply water along the full strip to ensure that the paper holds to the wall.

-For the best effect, you can apply additional paste to the back if you want to.
+You can apply additional paste to the back if you want to.
 If you do add more paste, you need to use something that is very thin so that you do not douse the wallpaper with too much moisture, just like you should not use too much water to moisten a stamp.

-While the pre-paste will make it easier to hang the wallpaper, you will still need to be careful when you hang it.
+While the prepaste will make it easier to hang the wallpaper, you will still need to be careful when you hang it.
 Not only do you have to be careful about the amount of water or paste additive you apply to the back, you have to make sure to go over the paper carefully to keep it from wrinkling or bumping.

 How Do I Know If A Wallpaper Is Prepasted?

 You will see the words "prepasted" or "unpasted/non-pasted" on any wallpaper product page.
 It will be in the product attributes or even in the title.